srissman/email-sender-cli/README.md

 NODE EMAIL SENDER CLI

 1. Make sure NODE is VERSION 6 otherwise nodemailer will not be able to open a connection to the smtp server.

-2. run npm install
+2. 	npm install

-3. run npm setup to create a copy of the sample-env file you can edit with your settings.
+3. 	npm run setup
+	to create a copy of the sample-env file you can edit with your settings.

 4. Fill in the created .env file with your:
 	- email username and password
 	- email subjectline
 	- path to html file (will need images to have absolute paths)